How long does it take to adjust to new glasses?

 Can my new glasses make me dizzy?

-Typically, the reason you feel grounded and secure is that you have an understanding of your body and how it relates to the space around it.
+You tend to feel grounded and stable because you have a natural understanding of your body and how it relates to the space around it.
 During the time it takes for you to adjust to your new glasses, your depth perception may falter, which can be disorienting and make you feel dizzy.

 Why are my new glasses giving me a headache?